 - While your sauce simmers, bring a lightly salted pot of water to a boil and cook egg noodles according to package instructions.
 Drain and set aside.

-- Stir sour cream into your beef mixture and heat over medium heat until warmed through.
-Do not boil or your sour cream may curdle.
-Salt to taste.
+- Stir the warmed sour cream into your beef mixture and add salt to taste.

 - Serve over egg noodles and ENJOY!

 This post may contain affiliate links, which means I receive a small commission if you make a purchase using them.
 There is absolutely no additional cost to you.